bitnami/charts/bitnami/cassandra/README.md

 Consequences:

 - Backwards compatibility is not guaranteed.
-To upgrade to `6.0.0`, install a new release of the Cassandra chart, and migrate your data by creating a backup of the database, and restoring it on the new release.
+To upgrade to `6.0.0`, install a new release of the Cassandra chart, and migrate the data from your previous release.
+To do so, create an snapshot of the database, and restore it on the new database.
+Check [this guide](https://cassandra.apache.org/doc/latest/operating/backups.html#snapshots) for more information.

-### 5.4.0
+### To 5.4.0

 The `minimumAvailable` option has been renamed to `minAvailable` for consistency with other charts.
 This is not a breaking change as `minimumAvailable` never worked before because of an error in chart templates.

-### 5.0.0
+### To 5.0.0

 An issue in StatefulSet manifest of the 4.x chart series rendered chart upgrades to be broken.
 The 5.0.0 series fixes this issue.
 To upgrade to the 5.x series you need to manually delete the Cassandra StatefulSet before executing the `helm upgrade` command.